-- 11 Christmas Recipes from Spain: Bring a taste of Spain to your table with these easy recipes.
+- 15 Traditional Spanish Christmas Recipes: Bring a taste of Spain to your table with these easy recipes.

-- 12 Spanish Christmas Gifts for Foodies: You can’t go wrong with these thoughtful gifts for the food lovers in your life!
+- 17 Spanish Christmas Gifts for Foodies: You can’t go wrong with these thoughtful gifts for the food lovers in your life.

 - Three King’s Day in Spain: All about this holiday that takes place on January 6th.